sisepuede-framework/ssp_uganda_ndc/README.md

-# SSP_Peru
+# SSP_Uganda
-This repository stores the notebook to run the SSP model on Peru's mitigation scenarios.
+This repository stores the notebook to run the SSP model on Uganda's mitigation scenarios.

 ## Get Started